How to stick to your fast: Here's how to stay strong

-Mindset fasting begins in the head
+Mindset fasting begins in the mind

-A Question of Attitude
+A matter of attitude

 Mind over matter

-Becoming stronger through weakness
+Strengthening through weakness

 Temptations lurk everywhere